 A marina for yachts opened in 1957 northeast of the Falkland Gardens.
-Halsar marina opened in 1993.
+Haslar marina opened in 1993.

 In the 1990's some defence establishments in Gosport closed.
 The Royal Clarence Yard in Weevil Lane closed.
 So did Priddy's Hard.
-(Part of the site was later sold for building houses, part is now a museum).
-Finally St Georges barracks closed.
+(Part of the site was later sold for building houses, a part is now a museum).
+Finally, St Georges barracks closed.
 HMS Dolphin was changed into a military medical college (apart from the submarine museum).
-Many defense jobs were lost.
-Jobs were also lost in other industries in the 1990's.
-These included 700 jobs went in 1992 when a TV factory closed.
-Nevertheless unemployment in Gosport in the 1990's was lower than the national average.
+Many defence jobs were lost.
+Jobs were also lost in other industries in the 1990s.
+These included 700 jobs that went in 1992 when a TV factory closed.
+Nevertheless, unemployment in Gosport in the 1990s was lower than the national average.

 In the 21st century Gosport continued to thrive.
 Gosport library reopened as Gosport Discovery Centre in 2005.
 Then in 2009 Haslar Hospital closed completely.
-Today the population of Gosport is 82,000.
+In 2020 the population of Gosport was 87,000.

 A timeline of Gosport history